Laurel, Montana: Fire department

-In addition to firefighting and rescue, the fire department is known for its world-class Fourth of July fireworks, rated as one of the top 10 events in the Northwest, and it's Christmas holiday celebration.

 The Fire Department is also known for award-winning Fire Prevention program.
 With the motto "Prevention through Education", the LVFD visits the children of Laurel several times a year, educating them on preventing fires and fire safety.
 The first week of October is named "Fire Prevention Week".
 The week is filled with visits to the schools by the Firefighters, an open house where the Department's doors are opened to the public and an hour-long program for the children of the community.

 Ambulance service

 The Laurel Volunteer Ambulance Service was created on June 1, 1976.
 The service is responsible for covering 183 square miles, including the territory within the city limits of Laurel.
 Before the service was formed, a local physician who owned and maintained an ambulance provided services and prehospital emergency care.
 As the needs of the citizens increased and calls for service became more frequent, the City felt an agency ran by city government was better equipped to provide for the people.
 The ambulance service has operated at the Basic Life Support level since 1976.
-The service is licensed through the Montana Department of Public Health and Human services, and it requires each staff member to maintain a license of at least the Emergency Medical Technician level.
+The service is licensed through the Montana Department of Public Health and Human Services, and it requires each staff member to maintain a license of at least the Emergency Medical Technician level.

 The service has maintained two ambulances for transport of patients, and also provides a Quick Response SUV for various emergency purposes.
 The ambulance service is dispatched from the Laurel 9-1-1 Center and responds to medical emergency calls within the service area.
 While the service is able to provide some advanced therapies, such as intravenous access and 12-lead ECG monitoring, advanced life support services are provided mainly by American Medical Response-Billings, St. Vincent HELP Flight, Red Lodge Fire-Rescue, and Columbus Fire-Rescue.
 Neighboring agencies are often called to assist the service in meeting the needs of citizens, and Laurel Ambulance Service also provides mutual aid support to the neighboring agencies as well.

 As of 2016, there are 22 active Emergency Medical Technicians and Paramedics providing ambulance services to the citizens of Laurel.